Index by Topic

-This website attempts to gather a few threads dealing with the common good in today's context.
+This website attempts to gather a few threads dealing with social life in today's context.
 After an introduction, three pages discuss different aspects.
 First, concepts relating to Human Dignity are presented, highlighting the value of the human person.
 Next, political apects are discussed in the context of Social Responsibility.
 Lastly, Intermediate Organizations are taken up, making the point that without neglecting the individual or the political, a great deal can be accomplished through associations and group activites.
-In practice, our four pages follow a mostly historical sequence, and a Timeline situates the primary thinkers that we are quoting.
+Two active examples of beneficial intermediate organizations, are discussed in detail: the Chicago Commons and the Convivencia Center.

 Walzer points out the particular value of these groups for those in the margins of society: "Dominated and deprived individuals are likely to be disorganized as well as impoverished, whereas poor people with strong families, churches, unions, political parties, and ethnic alliances are not likely to be dominated or deprived for long."
 In the last page we will present several examples of beneficial groups.